 No, this is not a website about the "Robotech: The Shadow Chronicles" movie, nor the on again, off again, long delayed live action movie of the "Robotech" franchise currently being produced by Sony Pictures and Harmony Gold.

 This website is about the 1986 film "Robotech the movie", a co-production by Harmony Gold and defunct B-movie producer Cannon Films.
 You may have never heard of this film, which is quite understandable.
 The film was only shown for a month in Dallas, Texas from 25 July 1986 as part of a test screening.
 Although it never received a home video release in the United States, it did receive English language video releases in the UK, Belgium and the Netherlands in the late 1980's and into the very early 1990's, as well as an English TV broadcast on South African TV in the late 1980's.
-Despite the resurgence in interest in all things Robotech since the early '00's, strangely the full length film hasn't never been released on commercial DVD or BD (a 29 minute edit comprising only of the "Southern Cross" segments was released in 2011), nor has it been bootlegged widely, despite increasingly rare original UK VHS copies of the movie fetching prices upwards of US$60.
+Despite the resurgence in interest in all things Robotech in the early 2000's, strangely the full length film was never been released on commercial DVD or BD (a 29 minute edit comprising only of the "Southern Cross" segments was released in 2011), nor was it bootlegged widely, despite increasingly rare original UK VHS copies of the movie fetching prices upwards of US$60 in the 2000's.

 The film, mostly based on the 1985 Japanese Original Video Animation "Megazone 23", was made to cash in on the success of the "Robotech" TV series and profits of the film were planned to be used as capital to fund the follow up Robotech TV series, "Robotech II: The Sentinels".
 Although the film remained in Dallas cinemas for around a month as part of a test screening and did "exceptionally well" at the box office (according to the film's director Carl Macek), plans to release the film across the US on 1,400 screens the following month were shelved when the distributor, Cannon Films, discovered teenagers and young adults made up the vast majority of the audience.
 Cannon had already planned a nationwide advertising campaign aimed at children and decided to either retool the film or change the marketing.
-Cannon Film's financial difficulties scuttled plans to relaunch the film.
+However Cannon Film's increasing financial difficulties scuttled plans to relaunch the film.
 The behind the scenes chaos of the production of "Robotech the movie" caused it's director, Carl Macek, to practically disown the film altogether.
-He felt the film was a disaster area, mostly due to interference and changes forced upon the film by producers at Cannon Films.
+He felt it was a disaster area, mostly due to interference and major changes to the original unreleased cut of the film forced upon him by producers at Cannon Films.
 This included cutting around a third of the "Megazone 23" footage as well as including footage from "Southern Cross", the series which made up the second arc of the "Robotech" TV series.